-• Information about your GroupWise system (GroupWise Admin Service username, password, and port).

-- The IP Address or DNS name of your GroupWise Primary Domain. - The IP Address or DNS name of a GroupWise POA with SOAP enabled. - The location of the web.conf file that contains the POA and DVA configuration of your GroupWise system.
+- Information about your GroupWise system (GroupWise Admin Service username, password, and port). - The IP Address or DNS name of your GroupWise Primary Domain. - The IP Address or DNS name of a GroupWise POA with SOAP enabled. - The location of the web.conf file that contains the POA and DVA configuration of your GroupWise system.
 This is obtained by running the web-config utility.
 Directions for running this are found in Downloading and Running the Web Configuration Utility. - DNS name of your Docker server. - IP Address of your DNS server. - (Optional) Server certificate and key file for your GroupWise Web server.
-See Securing GroupWise Web using a Commercial Certificate for more information. - New in 18.4 Certificate Verification POA and DVA selection.
-See Securing GroupWise Web using Certificate Verification for more information about Certificate Verification. - New in 18.5 DVA certificate verification is enabled by default.
+See Securing GroupWise Web using a Commercial Certificate for more information. - Certificate Verification POA and DVA selection.
+See Securing GroupWise Web using Certificate Verification for more information about Certificate Verification. - DVA certificate verification is enabled by default.
 For information, see Using DVA Certificate Verification.